noahk004/color-picker/README.md

 # Color-Generator
 Generates new colors using rgba.
-First "official" web project!
+First completed web project!
+## To open:
+Open the latest release and extract zip.
+Open "index.html"